Victims of War

 The postures of my bronze figures convey thought, mood and character.
 They alternate between being nurturing and open and being closed and reflective.
 No matter what stance they take they remain sensuous, balanced and graceful.

 My figures capture moments in space and time, as an artist I want to enable viewers to contemplate their own reflective thoughts.
-Because my figures bridge the breach between the world of external reality and the inner world of the psyche.
+I believe my figures bridge the breach between the world of external reality and the inner world of the psyche.